 With the clean up of the property underway and a rubbish skip in the drive, all the gear was dragged onto the front lawn.
 "Free: Take what you like", was the attached notice.
 Left with the stuff there was probably four skip-loads of rubbish, but only one was needed.

 From out of the air they arrived.
 The fridge was beyond description.
 There was not one part of it free from graffiti.
 It still worked, but heaven knows what you might have caught from it.
 Like a flash it was on the back of a Mini Moke, with two young blokes holding it down as the car drove away in first gear.
-Kitchen cupboards, wardrobes, bar, lounge (without cushions), carpet-tiles, electrical gear (most not working).... it all went.
-Most of the stuff we would be embarrassed to put in the front of our own house, but it all went (all except two single beds, and a wardrobe that really was beyond recycling).
+Kitchen cupboards, wardrobes, bar, lounge (without cushions), carpet-tiles, electrical gear,.... it all went.
+Most people would find it too embarrassing to put in the front of their own home, but it all went (all except two single beds, and a wardrobe that were beyond recycling).

-As a young bloke, the annual rubbish clean-up-week was a wonder for a young Bower bird.
-I would drag home all these great finds to display to mum.
-She never seemed to be impressed, although it was most wondrous stuff.
+As a young bloke, I well remember the annual rubbish clean-up-week.
+I would drag home all these great finds to display to mum and dad.
+They never seemed impressed, although it was most wondrous stuff.
 It always seemed to get added to our own rubbish pile when I wasn't looking.